-Bill Schepel ’85 has been the head coach of the volleyball program for the past eight seasons.
-During his tenure he has built an impressive 236-106 record and has developed one of the top teams in the conference.
-Each season he has led the Trolls to the conference post-season tournament, including a tournament championship title in 2013 and runner-up finishes in 2010 and 2011.
+Bill Schepel ’85 has been the head coach of the volleyball program for the past nine seasons.
+During his tenure he has built an impressive 259-123 record and has developed one of the top teams in the conference.
+Each season he has led the Trolls to the conference post-season tournament, including a tournament championship title in 2015 and in 2013 and runner-up finishes in 2010 and 2011.
 In addition the team won the regular season CCAC title in 2013 and shared the top honor in 2010.

-Last season Schepel directed the team to a 38-10 overall record to tie the school season wins record.
-It was also the fifth year in a row in which the Trolls recorded 30+ season wins.
-At 15-3 in the conference the team finished in second place overall.
-In addition they won the NCCAA North Central Region tournament and went on to claim the title of NCCAA National Champions.
+In 2014 Schepel directed the team to the title of NCCAA National Champions.
+In addition they posted a 38-10 overall record that season to tie the school season wins record.
+It was the fifth year in a row in which the Trolls recorded 30+ season wins.

-Schepel has led the Trolls to the NAIA National Championship twice.
-In 2013 the team advanced to the final site of the national tournament after a victory in the opening round.
-In 2010 they made school history with the program’s first NAIA National Championship appearance.
+Schepel has led the Trolls to the NAIA National Championship three times.
+They played in the opening round in 2015.
+In 2013 the team advanced to the final site and in 2010 they made school history with the program’s first NAIA National Championship appearance.

 Schepel’s teams have been to the NCCAA National Championship for four seasons.
-In addition to last year’s first place finish, the team reached the final four in 2010 and was the national runner-up in 2011.
+In addition to the 2014 season’s first place finish, the team reached the final four in 2010 and was the national runner-up in 2011.